Inoriros/CV_ML_tests/README.md

 ## Description

-There are five tests include a unfinished one:
+There are five tests include an unfinished one:
 * SFM (Structure from Motion)
 * CNN
 * FCN8